Early stopping and polynomial smoothing in regression with reproducing kernels: Nonparametric regression and reproducing kernel framework

-\begin{assumption} for some positive constants $c \in (0, 1)$ and $\eta > 0$. \end{assumption} Let us mention two famous examples of spectral filter estimators that satisfy Assumption \ref{additional_assumption_gd_krr} with $c=1/2$ (see Lemma \ref{gamma_bounds} in Appendix).
-These examples will be further studied in the present paper. \begin{itemize} \item Gradient descent (GD) with a constant step-size $0<\eta<1/\widehat{\mu}_1$:
+In what follows, we introduce an assumption on a $\gamma_i^{(t)}$ function that will play a crucial role in our analysis. \begin{assumption} for some positive constants $c \in (0, 1)$ and $\eta > 0$. \end{assumption} Let us mention two famous examples of spectral filter estimators that satisfy Assumption \ref{additional_assumption_gd_krr} with $c=1/2$ (see Lemma \ref{gamma_bounds} in Appendix).
+These examples will be further studied in the present paper. \begin{itemize} \item Gradient descent (GD) with a constant step-size $0<\eta<1/\widehat{\mu}_1$ and $\eta t \to +\infty$ as $t \to +\infty$: